sharduul/chalk/_posts/2019-4-21-build-wealth-with-no-money.md

 And think long term. **There are no shortcuts in becoming wealthy.** You have to be patient and consistent at it.
 Living on the minimum expenses possible and saving the rest.

 Do this for a while and boom!
 Financial Independence is just a piece of cake.
 I know many people have done it.
-We all have done it at Ninja Academy.
+We all have done it at NgNinja Academy.

 So take risks, level up, and hustle hard. **Don't ever give up!**